Character Structures in Core Strokes®

 It restores movement within it.

-As breath becomes more continuous and fascia more responsive, organization softens.
+As breath becomes more continuous and fascia more responsive, organization gradually softens.

 Protection becomes choice.